frankaburns/fractionLesson/README.md

 ## Development

-The Math Lesson was developed in a Linux environment using the Java Language and the Android Studio <version> build environment.
+The Fraction Lesson was developed in a Linux environment using the Java Language and the Android Studio <version> build environment.
 The code is located in GitHub at: https://github.com/frankaburns/fractionlesson

-### Building Math Lesson
+### Building Fraction Lesson

 Download Android Studio and open the fractionlesson project.
 Click the build button.